al-c95/ModernCppChallenge/README.md

 # ModernCppChallenge
 Some solutions to problems from the Modern C++ Challenge.
+Requires cmake.

 ## Compiling and running tests
 ```